sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 The console access to smartswitch needs to support DPU access in addition to the switch.
 * By default the management port should be connected to the switch CPU console
 * Provide a toggle option to access the BMC console in order to recover the CPU in case of a failure
-* Once inside the switch, the DPUs should be accesssible from it with an utility.
-Platforms can use this utility to warp the underlying generic utilitites such as picocom or rconsole.
+* Once inside the switch, the DPUs should be accesssible from it.
+The design workflow for this will be covered in another document.
-    * Ex: xconsole -b \<baud-rate\> -m \<module-name\>
 * The default baud rate should be 9600

 ### 3.6 Firmware Upgrade
+* The existing fwutil will be extended to the DPUs
 * Should support the following commands
     * show: display FW versions
     * install: manual FW installation